About This Chapter

 8. Bel Canto: Definition, Style & Technique

 Bel canto is a style of singing as well as a type of opera.
-We will examine both uses of the term, how they are interrelated, and the role they play in today's opera performances.
+We'll examine both uses of the term, how they are interrelated, and the role they play in today's opera performances.

 9. Brass Family: Instruments, History & Facts